aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.smartart/smartart/get_image/_index.md

 ### Returns

-Shape thumbnail or null in case when ShapeThumbnailBounds.Appearance is used and a shape doesn't have visible elements.
+Shape thumbnail or None in case when ShapeThumbnailBounds.Appearance is used and a shape doesn't have visible elements.